damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 You can now make use of GitLab Single Sign On to authenticate with Mattermost, making the shared experience much more fluid.

-On top of that, the Mattermost team as added File and Image sharing, a way to import Slack data and a host of other improvements and fixes!
+On top of that, the Mattermost team has added File and Image sharing, a way to import Slack data and a host of other improvements and fixes!

 ### SSL Verification for Webhooks